-Now let’s review why we recommend the one arm dumbbell row with variations.
-The one arm dumbbell row starts by using a bench, chair or even the side of a bed if necessary.
-We begin by putting the same hand and same knee on the bench with the other foot solidly planted behind you so your opposite arm dangles with the weight.
+Now let’s review why we recommend the one-arm dumbbell row with variations.
+The one-arm dumbbell row starts by using a bench, chair, or even the side of a bed if necessary.
+We begin by putting the same hand and the same knee on the bench with the other foot solidly planted behind us so your opposite arm dangles with the weight.

 Everyone is aware of the abdominal crunch exercise.
-It can be an excellent exercise for the rectus abdominus, or the 6 pack, but if done improperly can do more damage than good.
+It can be an excellent exercise for the rectus abdominals, or the 6 pack, but if done improperly can do more damage than good.

 In addition, it can tighten the already tight hip flexors and minimize work on the abs.

 First mistake we see is too much pulling on the neck.